 It is not uncommon for individuals to occasionally feel hungry, weak, and shaky or develop a ‘sour stomach’ between meals.
 Many will interpret this as a sign they need more nutrients because their symptoms seem to improve after they eat a little food.
 These symptoms can be so intense that it wakes them from their sleep.

 In spite of the fact these symptoms can improve with food, they have little to do with our biological need for nutrients or energy.
-What you are about to learn is that these symptoms are due to an abnormal buildup of stomach acid due to poor functioning of your stomach and intestinal tract.
+You are about to learn that these symptoms are due to an abnormal buildup of stomach acid due to poor stomach and intestinal tract functioning.

 How Does the Intestinal Tract Normally Function

-Throughout the day we constantly produce stomach acid.
+Throughout the day, we constantly produce stomach acid.
 We produce even more when we eat a meal.
-Stomach acid is required to assist in digesting food, killing potentially harmful bacterial and is also helpful in activating various digestive enzymes.
+Stomach acid is required to assist in digesting food, killing potentially harmful bacteria, and is also helpful in activating various digestive enzymes.

-Think of your intestinal tract as a conveyor belt that constantly pushes our intestinal contents forward throughout the day.
-Our esophagus pushes food into the stomach, the stomach pushes stomach acid and partially digested food into the small intestine, the small intestine absorbs ours nutrients and pushes the non-absorbable material (fiber) into the colon and the colon pushes material to the rectum.
+Think of your intestinal tract as a conveyor belt that constantly pushes your intestinal contents forward throughout the day.
+Our esophagus pushes food into the stomach, the stomach pushes stomach acid and partially digested food into the small intestine, the small intestine absorbs nutrients and pushes the non-absorbable material (fiber) into the colon, and the colon pushes material to the rectum.